 Services that are required to stabilize or begin treatment in an Emergency.
 Emergency Health Care Services must be received on an outpatient basis at a Hospital or Alternate Facility.
-Emergency Health Care Services are available 24 hours per day, seven days per week.
-If you require Emergency Health Care Services, go to the nearest emergency room or call 911 for help.

 Benefits include the facility charge, supplies and all professional services required to stabilize your condition and/or begin treatment.
 This includes placement in an observation bed to monitor your condition (rather than being admitted to a Hospital for an Inpatient Stay).